 Please review our Admissions Timeline

-The Early Admission program provides high school seniors with an opportunity to complete assessment, orientation, and educational planning in the Spring of the senior year.
+The Early Admission program provides high school seniors with an opportunity to complete assessment (appointment required), orientation, and educational planning in the Spring of the senior year.
 Students from any high school can participate in the EA program.
-Seniors may signup for these workshops below.
-Parents are invited to a "Boot Camp" orientation on Saturday, May 3, 2014 from 10:00 AM to 12:00 PM in the Fox Building, Room 120.
-No RSVP required.
+Seniors may signup for workshops that are offered in April and May.
+An additional "Boot Camp" orientation is offered for high school parents on the first Saturday in May.

 We bring West Valley College assessment directly to high school seniors at area high schools.
 Check with your high school counselor for information about testing dates.